Kaatsheuvel: 20th century: Tourism and kitchens

 By pastor F.J. the Klijn and the curate E. Rietra, plans are made for a recreational field in Kaatsheuvel.
 In the spring of 1935, the Roman Catholic Sports and Hiking Park is opened.
 This recreational field developed after the Second World War (1952) into a theme park Efteling.
 The theme park provided local employment and recreation.

 Eventually, Efteling has become one of the largest and most successful theme parks in the world.

-The park has won many prizes over the years, including "best leisure park in Europe" in 1972 and "best amusement park in the world" in 1992.
+The park has won many prizes over the years, including "best amusement park in Europe" in 1972 and "best theme park in the world" in 1992.

-The Efteling gained worldwide fame through the Fairytale Forest, which was largely designed by the famous Dutch artist Anton Pieck.
+The Efteling gained worldwide fame through the Sprookjesbos, which was largely designed by the famous Dutch artist Anton Pieck and tech person Peter Reijnders.

-The first madhouse in the world "Villa Volta", water show "Aquanura" and darkride "Symbolica" have won international Thea Awards.
+The first madhouse in the world "Villa Volta", water show "Aquanura" and darkride "Symbolica, Paleis der Fantasie" have won international THEA Awards.

 With 5,3 million visitors on an annual basis, Efteling is the most visited attraction park in the Netherlands.
 Ben Mandemakers started selling kitchens in Kaatsheuvel in 1978.
-In the meantime, DMG has become the largest empire for kitchens in the Netherlands with more than 17 store formulas.
+In the meantime, Mandemakers Groep has become the largest empire for kitchens in the Netherlands with more than 17 store formulas.

 Various showrooms are located in Kaatsheuvel itself.